-Liberty Global Inc. (LBTYA) offered to buy the remaining 49.6 percent of Belgium’s Telenet Group Holding NV (TNET) for 1.96 billion euros ($2.5 billion), allowing the John Malone- led cable company more access to Europe’s pay-TV growth.
+Liberty Global Inc. (LBTYA:US) offered to buy the remaining 49.6 percent of Belgium’s Telenet Group Holding NV (TNET) for 1.96 billion euros ($2.5 billion), allowing the John Malone- led cable company more access to Europe’s pay-TV growth.

 Liberty Global, based in Englewood, Colorado, said today that Telenet investors will get 35 euros a share in cash, according to a statement.
 The offer is 13 percent higher than yesterday’s closing price for Mechelen-based Telenet’s shares.
 A favorable financial market allowed Liberty to raise money for the transaction over the past month, Chief Executive Officer Michael Fries said at a New York investor conference.